 While Baltimore’s City Center is a well known commercial hub, our neighborhood has recently witnessed a residential boom.
 With apartment and condo “conversions” and newly constructed units opening at a rapid rate over the past ten years, City Center is now home to nearly 10,000 residents.
 Our members, who are city voters and taxpayers, were previously unrepresented by an organized neighborhood association.
 The CCRA now fills that void.
-Formed in 2017 by current president Bill King and a cadre of fellow residents, the CCRA boasts an impressive record of community events, neighborhood improvement initiatives, and advocacy efforts, including:
+Formed in 2017, the CCRA boasts an impressive record of community events, neighborhood improvement initiatives, and advocacy efforts, including:

 - Organizing nearly fifty social, cultural & community service events involving over 1,500 residents & other neighborhood stakeholders.